ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 we have to look at the variables that are referred by the loop condition and then analyse how these variables change in each iteration.

-For example, the pseudocode for Insertion sort (@sec:insertion-sort) contains a `while`-loop which says that $j\geq 0$.
+For example, the pseudocode for Insertion sort (@sec:sorting-1:insertion-sort) contains a `while`-loop which says that $j\geq 0$.
 So to know how many times the loop will iterate, we have to know how $j$ is initialised and how it changes in each iteration.